'Horrifying': Consent laws need overhaul, say advocates

 It's a situation that continues to outrage advocates for sexual abuse victims who are demanding consent laws be changed.

-The call comes as Youth MP Layba Zubair petitions Parliament, an Instagram campaign for consent law reform gathers momentum and sexual abuse foundation HELP Auckland lobbies for change.
+Youth MP Layba Zubair is petitioning Parliament and an Instagram campaign for consent law reform is gathering momentum and sexual abuse foundation Help Auckland is lobbying for change.

 It is an issue that's also on Justice Minister Kiri Allen's radar with her telling Open Justice she has already sought advice on consent laws.